justaugustus/steering/charter.md

 the time of the special election).
 A committee member elected in a special election will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

-#### Removal

-A Steering Committee member may be removed by a two-thirds vote of the other Steering Committee members, with the impacted individual ineligible to participate in the vote.

 ## Inclusive Leadership Training